apache/spark/docs/streaming-kafka-integration.md

 	[Maven repository](http://search.maven.org/#search|ga|1|a%3A%22spark-streaming-kafka-assembly_2.10%22%20AND%20v%3A%22{{site.SPARK_VERSION_SHORT}}%22) and add it to `spark-submit` with `--jars`.

 ## Approach 2: Direct Approach (No Receivers)
 This is a new receiver-less "direct" approach has been introduced in Spark 1.3 to ensure stronger end-to-end guarantees.
 Instead of using receivers to receive data, this approach periodically queries Kafka for the latest offsets in each topic+partition, and accordingly defines the offset ranges to process in each batch.
-When the jobs to process the data is launched, Kafka's simple consumer API is used to read the defined ranges of offsets from Kafka (similar to read files from a file system).
-Note that this is an experimental feature in Spark 1.3 and is only available in the
+When the jobs to process the data are launched, Kafka's simple consumer API is used to read the defined ranges of offsets from Kafka (similar to read files from a file system).
+Note that this is an experimental feature in Spark 1.3 and is only available in the Scala and Java API.

-This approach has the following advantages over the first approach.
+This approach has the following advantages over the received-based approach (i.e. Approach 1).

 - *Simplified Parallelism:* No need to create multiple input Kafka streams and union-ing them.
 With `directStream`, Spark Streaming will create as many RDD partitions as there is Kafka partitions to consume, which will all read data from Kafka in parallel.
 So there is one-to-one mapping between Kafka and RDD partitions, which is easier to understand and tune.

 - *Efficiency:* Achieving zero-data loss in the first approach required the data to be stored in a Write Ahead Log, which further replicated the data.
 This is actually inefficient as the data effectively gets replicated twice - once by Kafka, and a second time by the Write Ahead Log.
 This second approach eliminate the problem as there is no receiver, and hence no need for Write Ahead Logs.

 - *Exactly-once semantics:* The first approach uses Kafka's high level API to store consumed offsets in Zookeeper.
 This is traditionally the way to consume data from Kafka.
 While this approach (in combination with write ahead logs) can ensure zero data loss (i.e. at-least once semantics), there is a small chance some records may get consumed twice under some failures.
-This occurs because of inconsistencies between data reliably received by Spark Streaming and offsets tracked by Zookeeper .
+This occurs because of inconsistencies between data reliably received by Spark Streaming and offsets tracked by Zookeeper.
 Hence, in this second approach, we use simple Kafka API that does not use Zookeeper and offsets tracked only by Spark Streaming within its checkpoints.
 This eliminates inconsistencies between Spark Streaming and Zookeeper/Kafka, and so each record is received by Spark Streaming effectively exactly once despite failures.

 Note that one disadvantage of this approach is that it does not update offsets in Zookeeper, hence Zookeeper-based Kafka monitoring tools will not show progress.
-However, you can access the offsets process by this approach in each batch and update Zookeeper yourself (see below).
+However, you can access the offsets processed by this approach in each batch and update Zookeeper yourself (see below).

 Next, we discuss how to use this approach in your streaming application.